micmejia/bible-dump/AMPC/Zechariah/Zech 3.md

-Hear now, O Joshua the high priest, you and your colleagues who [usually] sit before you--for they are men who are a sign _or_ omen [types of what is to come]--for behold, I will bring forth My servant the [^b]Branch.
+Hear now, O Joshua the high priest, you and your colleagues who [usually] sit before you--for they are men who are a sign _or_ omen [types of what is to come]--for behold, I will bring forth My servant the Branch.